MrZenek/Cobble/README.md

 /cobble - Showing your drop and global drop status.
 /cobble turn - changing your cobblestone drop status.
 (Can`t be use in console!)
 /cobble global/g on - Turn on cobblestone drop.
 /cobble global/g off - Turn off cobblestone drop.

 Instead, "global" you can use the "g"

+Permissions (if you have OP, you have all permissions):
+cobble.admin - Acces to all commands.
+cobble.global - Acces to player commands and global commands.
+cobble.on - You always get drop!
+cobble.off - You never get drop!
+cobble.cant - You can`t use any commands!(Without /cobble)

+Config is updated when the server shuts down(When server disable the plugins)

 ChangeLog:
 ===========
+3.2
+* Added permission!
+* Removed static methods in DropController!
+* Added config file!

 3.1
 * Added Drop Controller for better drop managment
 * Should work with other plugins!
 (Not tested)